-Coyotes are known carriers of a variety of diseases, including rabies, which can be transmitted to humans through contact with infected bodily fluids.
+Coyotes are carriers of diseases, including rabies, which can be transmitted to humans through contact with bodily fluids.

-If you do find yourself in a survival situation where coyote is the only available food source, make sure to thoroughly cook the meat and remove any visible fat or connective tissue to ensure its safety.
+If you ever find yourself in a survival situation where coyote’s your available food source make sure to cook the meat thoroughly and remove any visible fat or connective tissue as precautions for your safety.

-With the right preparation techniques, coyote can be a viable source of nutrition in times of need and supplement your food preps.
+With preparation methods coyote can serve as a source of nutrition during times when resources are limited and complement your food supplies effectively.